zopyx/pp.server/docs/source/README.rst

 `pp.server` uses the `var` folder of the installation directory by default as temporary folder for conversion data.
 Set the environment variable `PP_SPOOL_DIRECTORY` if you need different spool directory instead.

+If you run PDFreactor 10 or higher under Docker then you must set the environment variable `PP_PDFREACTOR_DOCKER=1` in order to generated a proper `file:///docs/...` URI for `pdfreactor.py`.

 PDF conversion API